T-Betts/Fizzbuzz/README.md

 # fizzbuzz

-This project contains two slightly different versions of the Fizzbuzz kata.
+This project served as an introduction to pair programming and contains two slightly different versions of the Fizzbuzz kata.